elastic/rally/docs/index.rst

 So you want to benchmark Elasticsearch?
 Then Rally is for you.
 Rally started as an effort to help developers in the Elasticsearch development team to run benchmarks on their machines.
 As our users are very creative and use Elasticsearch for all kinds of things, we have to cover a broad range of different performance characteristics and to find out how Elasticsearch performs under various conditions we run different benchmarks.

-Rally itself is build around a few assumptions:
+Rally is build around a few assumptions:

 * Everything is run on the same machine (but `we are about to change that <https://github.com/elastic/rally/issues/71>`_)
 * You want to add a specific data set to an Elasticsearch index and then run benchmarking queries on it

-These are some of the core assumptions and we are continuously working to remove those restrictions.
+We are continuously working to remove these restrictions.
 In contrast to other home-grown benchmarking scripts, we have put considerable effort in Rally to ensure the benchmarking data are reproducible.

 First Time Setup
 ----------------